kunzjacq/pybloom/README.md

 The optimiser takes as input constraints on for a filter and outputs a set of settings satisfying the constraints and with the lowest possible false positive rate.

-For instance, it cab be given constraints on
+For instance, it can be given constraints on
-- total storage size per value
+- total storage size per value (16 bits)
-- total access size to test one element
+- total access size to test one element (64 bits)
-- maximum mask set size
+- maximum mask set size (256 masks)
-- maximum cascading
+- maximum cascading (8 levels)

 as follows: